meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 This META UI view displays contact detail.

-If resource supports 'SET' method then properties should be displayed as form fields with `Save` button.
+If the resource supports a 'SET' method then properties should be displayed as form fields with a `Save` button.

-Properties can be placed automatically based on data model or we can specify their placement manually.
+Properties can be placed automatically based on the data model or we can specify their placement manually.

 ```text
 HTTP response: